PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 To allow for easy inspection of dataset to prevent such obvious confounds, :func:`~mvpa.datasets.miscfx.summary` function (also a method of any `Dataset`) was constructed.
-Lets for instance look at our 8-categories
+Lets have yet another look at our 8-categories
 dataset:

 >>> from tutorial_lib import *